-The GPSS design has been undertaken on a first principles basis.
-That is to design a scheme that can cover all New Zealand farms, be free to farmers, and managed as a not-for-profit product stewardship scheme.
 There is a place for commercial operators to provide complementary or pay as you go services outside of the GPSS.
-There is also an opportunity for commercial operators to contract to the GPSS PSO to provide regional collections, as described in this report.
+There is also an opportunity for commercial operators to contract to the GPSS manager to provide regional collections, as described in this GPSS proposal.